rushiagr/sms/README.markdown

 SMS (Sms Management Suite )
 ==========================

+NOTE: The work on this project has been halted, as this project is way down in the priority list of the principal developer.
+If you want to continue development, a template of how you can develop it according to the developer's plan can be found [here](https://github.com/rushiagr/sms/blob/complete_makeover/src/sms.py).

 Manager for mobile messages in computer.
 Takes .vmg messages as input and converts them to single-file nice-looking conversation per contact.
 Output file format is html, so can be viewed across all operating systems and browsers (including mobile!).

 Details